Baker County is named for John Baker, who was a member of the Provincial Congress of Georgia in 1775 and who served in the American Revolutionary War.

 Contractor: Atlanta Fireproofing Company

 Description: The building faces south and is a two story red colored brick, stone and concrete structure.
 The building is located on spacious landscaped grounds on the southeast side of the center of Newton.
 In the center of the south front is a four story red colored brick clock tower with peaked roof.
 On either side the building rises to a peaked roof line.
-On each corner is a small round white tower with steep roof.
-The large courtroom is located on the second story.
+On the second story, the pavilions contain triple blind arcades separated by pilasters.
+The brick is laid in American bond.
+On each corner is a small round white colored turret with steep roof.
+In the interior, there is a cross plan and the walls are plaster.
+The large former courtroom is located on the second story.

 County Courthouse – Newton